 The state of New Jersey is the number one most expensive state in the country to die.
 This is due to the fact that estates are subject to an inheritance tax and an estate tax.
 This can result in a significant burden for the heirs of your estate if over $675,000, especially if you leave assets to brothers, sisters, nieces, nephews and friends.
 Fortunately, there are a number of estate planning tools that may be used, which can help reduce or eliminate these significant tax liabilities.

-Since 1975, the Ridgewood inheritance and estate tax lawyers at the law firm of Michael A. Manna & Associates have been helping meet the estate planning needs of individuals throughout New Jersey and New York.
+Since 1975, the Ridgewood inheritance and estate tax lawyers at the law firm of The Manna Helmy Law Group have been helping meet the estate planning needs of individuals throughout New Jersey and New York.
 We will thoroughly review your situation to help identify opportunities to minimize your estate’s tax burdens.

 New Jersey and the Inheritance Tax